mecid/mecid.github.io/_posts/2023-07-18-mastering-charts-in-swiftui-selection.md

 > To learn more about building interactions with the Swift Charts framework, take a look at my ["Mastering charts in SwiftUI.
 Interactions."](/2023/02/06/mastering-charts-in-swiftui-interactions/) post.

-The code above is simple, but writing for every chart that needs a selection feature is repetitive.
+The code above is simple, but writing it for every chart that needs a selection feature is repetitive.
 Fortunately, the next iteration of the Swift Charts framework includes the *chartXSelection* and *chartYSelection* view modifiers allowing us to implement the chart selection feature in a single line.

 ```swift
 struct SelectionExample: View {